JoshuaKGoldberg/create/packages/site/src/content/docs/engine/apis/producers.md

 Don't rely on it yet.
 :::

-Production APIs can be used to directly run create constructs:
+Production APIs can be used to create [Creations](../runtime/creations):

 - [`produceBase`](#producebase): generates [Base](../concepts/bases) options
 - [`produceBlock`](#produceblock): runs a [Block](../concepts/blocks) production